Should I Rent My House Or Sell In North Carolina?

 1. Evaluate your home’s condition: Is it Rental Ready?

-A renter-friendly home should be:
+A home for renters should be:

 2. Understanding Real Estate Market Conditions: Is it Better to Sell or Rent Right Now?